Volume 9, Issue 1 (2023) IEM 2023, 9(1): 0-0 | Back to browse issues page

 4- Associate Professor, Department of Community Medicine, PSG Institute of Medical Sciences and Research, Coimbatore, India

-Aims: To analyze the utility of platelet parameters in assessing the severity in COVID-19 patients.
+Backgrounds: This study aimed to analyze the applicability of platelet parameters in assessing the severity of COVID-19 disease.

-Materials & Methods: Patients with RT-PCR confirmed COVID-19 in the Department of Pathology of a tertiary care hospital in south India, during the period from June 2020 to December 2020 were included in the study.
-The clinical details and laboratory parameters of these patients were obtained.
-The difference between the study variables was assessed using independent t-test.
-The optimum cut-off value of platelet–lymphocyte ratio (PLR) between the tested groups was estimated using ROC analysis.
+Materials & Methods: Patients with RT-PCR confirmed COVID-19 in the pathology department of a tertiary care hospital in south India from June to December 2020 were included in this study.
+Clinical details and laboratory parameters of these patients were obtained.
+The difference between the studied variables in two groups was assessed using independent t-test.
+The optimum cut-off value of platelet to lymphocyte ratio (PLR) to differentiate between the tested groups was estimated using ROC (receiver operator curve) analysis.

-Findings: The study included 218 patients and 17.9% of them showed thrombocytopenia at the time of admission.
-Among the hematological parameters, PLR, Absolute lymphocyte count (ALC), Platelet Distribution Width (PDW), D-dimer and Erythrocyte Sedimentation Rate (ESR) were significantly different between ICU and non-ICU groups.
-Increased PLR value was associated with severe disease.
+Findings: This study was conducted on 218 COVID-19 patients, of whom 17.9% showed thrombocytopenia at the time of admission.
+Among the hematological parameters, PLR, absolute lymphocyte count (ALC), platelet distribution width (PDW), D-dimer, and erythrocyte sedimentation rate (ESR) were significantly different between the ICU (intensive care unit) and non-ICU groups.
+Increased PLR values were associated with the disease severity.

-Conclusion: PLR can be used as an additional biomarker in assessing the severity of COVID-19 disease and a cut-off value of 210.27 is optimal to differentiate severe COVID-19 disease from mild and moderate forms with 79% specificity.
+Conclusion: PLR could be used as an additional biomarker in assessing the severity of COVID-19 disease, and a cut-off value of 210.27 is optimal to differentiate severe COVID-19 disease from its mild and moderate forms with 79% specificity.

 Article Type: Original Research | Subject: Virology